Bathory was formed in Stockholm in 1983. Founder Quorthon, a seventeen-year-old guitarist, was joined

 with guitar solos all over the place and harsh vocals on top of it all, but it seems rather generic.
 The thing is, if Quorthon

-early output were making a name for themselves and it would have been natural for Quorthon to reclaim his throne.
-How incredible
+Bathory's early output were making a name for themselves and it would have been natural for Quorthon to reclaim his throne.

-it would have been for him to return in 1994 with a record that put most of the Norwegians to shame.
-Instead, he never looked
+How incredible it would have been for him to return in 1994 with a record that put most of the Norwegians to shame.
+Instead,

-back to his Black Metal days, opting to let his followers keep the black flame burning.
+he never looked back to his black metal days, opting to let his followers keep the black flame burning.

 (17 Nov.
 2011)

-in 1988-89, intended as a possible follow-up to Blood Fire Death.
-The band was not
+written in 1988-89, intended as a possible follow-up to Blood Fire Death.
+The band

-sure about going with a full-fledged concept album and opted to let this material remain on the shelf, in favour of the songs
+was not sure about going with a full-fledged concept album and opted to let this material remain on the shelf, in favour of

-seemed like a crime for another one to go unreleased, while the band was seemingly laid to rest.
-After being bombarded with
+records, it seemed like a crime for another one to go unreleased, while the band was seemingly laid to rest.
+After being bombarded

-fan mail, Quorthon decided to give the songs a listen and felt that the material had the potential to be released.
-The only
+with fan mail, Quorthon decided to give the songs a listen and felt that the material had the potential to be released.
+The

-problem was that what he had on his hands was a mess.
-Far from being the finished album that everyone seemed to think it was,
+only problem was that what he had on his hands was a mess.
+Far from being the finished album that everyone seemed to think

-Blood On Ice was in dire need of being fixed up.
-Some tracks had no vocals, none had
+it was, Blood On Ice was in dire need of being fixed up.
+Some tracks had no vocals,

-any backing vocals and the drums were quite difficult to hear, at points.
-Quite a lot of time was spent simply cleaning up
+none had any backing vocals and the drums were quite difficult to hear, at points.
+Quite a lot of time was spent simply cleaning

 and mixing being done by early 1996.